act-rules/act-rules.github.io/_rules/document-has-headings-for-main-section-of-content-047fe0.md

 #### Failed Example 2

-In this document, inside the [main block of content][], the first node with a non-empty [accessible name][] is the image, not the heading.
+In this document, inside the non-repeated content, the first node with a non-empty [accessible name][] is the image, not the heading.
 The image is not [decorative][], thus users navigating by heading will skip some meaningful content and lose information.

 ```html
 <html>